swifty94/swifty94/README.md

 Hey!
 I'm @swifty94 (Kirill Rudenko) 👋

-I'm an Implementation Engineer, Linux/Unix enthusiast, and amateur software developer from Ukraine :yellow_heart::blue_heart:
+I'm an Implementation Engineer, Linux/Unix enthusiast, and semi-amateur software developer from Ukraine :yellow_heart::blue_heart:

 I will be posting in my repositories: